korningf/arch-ops/dev-ops.md

 ## Compiling

-if we can, we want to use the build toolchain to build distros and even to deploy them.
+If we can, we want to use the build toolchain to build distros and even to deploy them.

 Building and testing in a .NET tool chain uses Msbuild, Nuget, and NUnit (is NMake dead?)